Anantara Hoi An Resort

 Sarah Baxter (Staff)

-This hotel is superbly located in the center on Hoi An, in the Old Town.
+This hotel is superbly located in the centre on Hoi An, in the Old Town.
 This is a fun lively location to spend a couple of days, where you can easily wonder round the local market, quirky shops and impressive tailors.
 The hotel is right on the river with a lovely swimming pool and separate small pool for children.
 It is simple in comparison to some of the beach resorts in the area, but has a definite charm to it.
 The Heritage Bar is lit up with lanterns at night and is great fun to go for an early evening drink and snack.
 There is a Riverside Caf and main restaurant offering a variety of foods, however wondering out of the hotel for a bite to eat is also a fun option.
 This offers a great base to experience Hoi An and in the winter months may be more favourable than the beach resorts as there is more to do.

 Hoi An, another Unesco World Heritage Site, was untouched by conflict.
 There are no modern buildings in the town, just ochre-painted houses and narrow roads with bougainvillea-tress and Chinese temples.
 We visit 18th century merchants’ houses with crab-shelled roofs, mother-of-pearl inlaid furniture, and Japanese-style beams.
-In one house, where the eighth generation of a family live in the same single room as their forbears, we drink lotus-flavored green tea out of tiny ‘egg’ cups.
+In one house, where the eighth generation of a family live in the same single room as their forbears, we drink lotus-flavoured green tea out of tiny ‘egg’ cups.
 Afterwards, we sit on the Cargo Club restaurant terrace overlooking the canal under parasols and Chinese silk lanterns of pink, yellow and apricot.
 We dine on delicate rice-flour dumplings and sesame-encrusted tuna.

 Evi-Elli La Valle (Staff)